digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 Based on the definitions we just reviewed in the previous slides for Data Object and Representation Information, take a guess what might constitute, in an OAIS, its content information, the data object, the designated community and its knowledge base, and the representation information?
 Take a minute to think about it and write down your thoughts somewhere if you need to.

-Would anyone like to share their findings with the class?
+Suggested answers:

-An answer (this is not the right answer, just a suggestion):
+* Data Object: the bitstream of the scanned page.

-Data object: the bitstream of the scanned page of text.
+* Structural information includes the image format type (JPEG).
-The system may require semantic information to convey that this book is written in an obsolete language.
+* Other representation information may include some sort of text transcription derived from optical character recognition (OCR) technology that translates the cookbook into modern English.

-Structural information may include detail to render the bitstream into pixels, or even optical character recognition (OCR) technologies that can transcribe old English handwriting into raw text.
+-->

-Other representation information may include some sort of text transcription that translates the cookbook into modern English.
-This may depend on the repository’s designated community’s knowledge base.
-If the knowledge base is narrow (say, researchers who are skilled in reading/translating old english texts) then this may not be necessary.
-However, if the designated community is broad (say, the general public), then this sort of information may be necessary.
+---

 __OAIS Functional Model__